mahtokamal/Cyber_Security_Interviews/Cyber_Security_tools.md

     - CrowdStrike Falcon XDR
     - Palo Alto Cortex XDR
 - VPN (Virtual Private Network)

+   A VPN encrypts internet traffic and routes it through a secure tunnel to a server, masking the user's IP address and protecting data from interception.

   - Popular VPN Tools:
   - OpenVPN (open-source, enterprise-grade)
   - NordVPN / ExpressVPN (consumer)